 Comments may be submitted to the agency contact person that is listed above until the deadline given in the upcoming notice of public hearing.
 The notice of public hearing and deadline for submitting comments will be published in the Wisconsin Administrative Register and to the department’s website, at https://www.dhs.wisconsin.gov/rules/permanent.htm.
 Comments may also be submitted through the Wisconsin Administrative Rules Website, at: https://docs.legis.wisconsin.gov/code/chr/active.

 SECTION 1.
-Chapter DHS 115 (title) is amended to read:
+DHS 158 is repealed and recreated to read:

 FEE FOR MONITORING RADIATION EMISSIONS

 IN THE VICINITY OF NUCLEAR POWER PLANTS